 |•||they have a child for whom they provide more than half the support|

 |•||they are a homeless unaccompanied youth|

 Undergraduate students cannot declare themselves independent of their parents due to family disagreement, living arrangements, or parents' unwillingness to contribute to the costs of their education.
-For more information about completing the FAFSA as an independent student, click here.
+Follow this link for more information about completing the FAFSA as an independent student.

 In most cases, independent students for whom the costs of attending the University are high are offered additional federal loan awards.